unisa-acg/inverse-dynamics-solver/inverse_dynamics_interface_kdl/README.md

 * `gravity`: a 3x1 vector of real numbers describing the gravity effect in `root` frame
     * defaults to `[0, 0, -9.81]`

-The [test launch file](./test/test_kdl_interface_on_2r_planar.py) provides an example on how the solver is initialized and configured.
+The [test launch file](./test/test_kdl_interface_on_2r_planar.py) provides an example on how the class is initialized and configured.
-In the following snippet, the user is choosing the solver's `root`, `tip`, and `gravity` parameters, and is passing the URDF `robot_description` to the node initializing the solver.
+In the following snippet, the user is choosing the interface's `root`, `tip`, and `gravity` parameters, and is passing the URDF `robot_description` to the node initializing the class.

 ```python
 # Input arguments